kromych/disarm64/Readme.md

 from the [opcodes-lab](https://github.com/kromych/opcodes-lab) repository.
 The generated decoder can be driven by conditionals statements (the default), the DFS table, or the BFS table.
 There are trade-offs between size and speed, one can find what's best for them.

+The default options deliver at least 250 MiB/sec of the decoding speed on a laptop that is used for development.

 After the instruction is recognized (decoded), one might need to format it as some string.
 Adding instruction formatting resembling what disassemblers use is in progress, expected